Call Today! 888-234-8376

 Ladder is backed and underwritten by Fidelity Security Life Insurance Company, which has been around since 1969.

 A.M.
-Best, the insurance industry’s gold standard, gives Fidelity a stable A- for achieving excellent ability to meet financial obligations.
-Fitch’s stable AA rating is its second highest and conveys minimal risk.
+Best, the insurance industry’s gold standard, gives Fidelity Security a stable A rating for achieving excellent ability to meet financial obligations.1 Fitch’s stable AA rating is its second highest and conveys minimal risk.2

 Standard and Poor’s, on the other hand, sees more risk with Fidelity and gives the insurer its fourth-highest rating of BBB+.
-This mark suggests adverse market conditions could negatively impact the company.
+This mark suggests adverse market conditions could negatively impact the company.3

-The National Association of Insurance Commissioners (NAIC) shows a high complaint-to-annual premium ratio of 7.39 in 2017.
+The National Association of Insurance Commissioners (NAIC) shows a high complaint-to-annual premium ratio of 12.71 in 2018 (the latest year available).
 Need some perspective on that?
 The average ratio for companies nationwide is 1.00.
+Keep in mind, while this number looks high, it reflects the complaints of only three people.
+Because Fidelity Security Life Insurance is smaller than the average life insurance company, even one complaint carries significant weight in this category.4

 Ladder claims and customer service

-Ladder has received strong positive reviews for its service from consumers on Trustpilot, an online ratings website.
+Ladder has received strong positive reviews on Trustpilot, an online ratings website, for its service from consumers.
 Out of 223 reviews, 82% were excellent and another 9% were great.
-Ladder’s overall rating was five out of five stars.6
+Ladder’s overall rating was five out of five stars.5 The high Ladder Life Insurance rating speaks to it's reputation among its customers.

-Ladder submits claims to the underwriting company (Fidelity Security Life Insurance Company), which has received very few life insurance complaints filed against it, according to the NAIC.7
+Ladder submits claims to the underwriting company (Fidelity Security Life Insurance Company), which has received very few life insurance complaints filed against it, according to the NAIC.6 To those asking if Ladder Life Insurance is legit: It certainly is.

 Negative Ladder Life reviews tended to cite the same issues, described below.